Promoting transparency for better pension outcomes

 - Are the fund’s processes for monitoring portfolio companies, including proxy voting policies disclosed?

-Disclosure of board member experience and relevant qualifications was the only area in which most funds reviewed received a positive score.
-At 55%, this result is still very disappointing for what should be a basic disclosure.
-It should be noted that simply stating a board member’s education was not enough to garner a positive score.
-At the very least disclosure of career achievements in addition to education is a minimum.
+Disclosure of board member experience and relevant qualifications continued to be the only area in which most funds reviewed received a positive score.
+Despite more funds disclosing this information this year (60% vs. 55% in last year’s review), the result is still very disappointing for what should be a basic disclosure.

-It goes without saying that there is ample room for organisations to improve including:
+It goes without saying that there continues to ample room for organisations to improve including the items below which all saw disclosures from less than half the funds reviewed:

 - The use of plain language to describe the skills and qualifications of board members and how they are relevant to the oversight of the fund;

-- Demonstrating a commitment to having a knowledgeable, well qualified board by disclosing continuing education initiatives and board review processes; and
+- Demonstrating a commitment to having a knowledgeable, well qualified board by disclosing actual versus desired board member competencies, continuing education initiatives and board review processes; and

 Questions relating to board competencies and qualification